pingcap/docs/ticdc/ticdc-changefeed-config.md

 # The following three configuration items are only used when you replicate data to storage sinks and can be ignored when replicating data to MQ or MySQL sinks.
 # Row terminator, used for separating two data change events.
 The default value is an empty string, which means "\r\n" is used.
 terminator = ''
 # Date separator type used in the file directory.
 Value options are `none`, `year`, `month`, and `day`. `none` is the default value and means that the date is not separated.
 For more information, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records>.
-Note: ignore this field when replicating data to the downstream other than Storage.
+Note: ignore this field when replicating data to the downstream other than a storage service.
 date-separator = 'none'
 # Whether to use partitions as the separation string.
 The default value is true, which means that partitions in a table are stored in separate directories.
 It is recommended that you keep the value as `true` to avoid potential data loss in downstream partitioned tables <https://github.com/pingcap/tiflow/issues/8724>.
 For usage examples, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records)>.
-Note: ignore this field when replicating data to the downstream with type other than Storage.
+Note: ignore this field when replicating data to the downstream other than a storage service.
 enable-partition-separator = true

-# Schema registry url.
+# Schema registry URL.
 Note: ignore this field if you replicate data to the downstream types other than MQ.
 # schema-registry = "http://localhost:80801/subjects/{subject-name}/versions/{version-number}/schema"

-# Indicates number of encoder thread used when encoding data.
+# Specifies the number of encoder threads used when encoding data.
 # Note: ignore this field when the downstream type is not the MQ.
 # encoder-concurrency = 16

-# Indicates if enabling kafka-sink-v2 which uses kafka-go sink library.
+# Specifies whether to enable kafka-sink-v2 that uses the kafka-go sink library.
 # Note: ignore this field when the downstream type is not the MQ.
 # enable-kafka-sink-v2 = false

-# If set only output the updated column.
+# Specifies whether to only output the updated columns.
-# Note: this field only apply to the MQ downstream using the open-protocol and canal-json.
+# Note: this field only applies to the MQ downstream using the open-protocol and canal-json.
 # The default value is false.
 # only-output-updated-columns = false